Koha-Community/kohadocs/source/opac.rst

 You cannot edit the form details but you can add a note to request a modification and then click on ‘Submit modifications’ at the bottom of the screen.
 Your modification will be sent to the library for processing.

-For New requests you will also have the option to ‘Request cancellation’.
+For new requests you will also have the option to ‘Request cancellation’.
 Your request will be updated with the status ‘Cancellation requested’ and can then be removed by library staff.

 Purchase Suggestions
 -------------------------------------------